by Shane Lewis28 June '19

 Some say the fame and fortune of some particular artists have to do with their ability to stick to their true nature and the luck that they attracted some very wealthy people in their lives.

 I’m often approached by people looking for help in promoting their artwork and finding a path that will both support them and uplift them.
 These people are always creative, but they often don’t trust their creativity.
 The idea of letting go and creating is often overwhelming.

 The way things have been done before isn’t always right.
 The right way of doing things could be anything for you.

 By appointment only

-Today, experimental philosophers and philosophically inclined psychologists are designing experiments that can help to answer some of the big philosophical questions about the nature of art and how we experience it – questions that have puzzled people for centuries, such as: why do we prefer some works of art to another?
-How do we decide what is good art?
+Today, experimental philosophers and philosophically inclined psychologists are designing experiments that can help to answer some of the big philosophical questions about the nature of art and how we experience it.
+Issues that have puzzled people for centuries, such as: why do we prefer some works of art to another?
+How do we decide what good art is?
 And does engaging with the arts make us better human beings?